-- Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
-However, the overall signal change in that period is a decrease. - Compared with last week, the signal has decreased across the region. - No indicators were triggered during the last reporting period. - There was one sample missing from each of the sites in the region.
+- Wastewater signal in the region has decreased over the last four weeks. - Compared with last week, the signal has remained level across the region.
+However, the signal decreased at Fishguard and Merlins Bridge and increased at Pembroke Dock and Tenby. - The Rapid Increase indicator was triggered at Pembroke Dock during the last reporting period. - There was one sample missing from each of the sites in the region.